Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/samples/client/enableHierarchyClient.md

 main().catch(console.error);

+/** This file path is /samples-dev/bECOpBECSample.ts */
 import { TestingClient } from "@azure/internal-test";

 /**
- * This sample demonstrates how to undefined
+ * This sample demonstrates how to execute opBEC
  *
- * @summary undefined
+ * @summary execute opBEC
  * x-ms-original-file: 2021-10-01-preview/json_for_opBEC.json
  */
 async function opBEC() {